ARCT5512 Architectural Technical Resolution

 - Students are able to (1) extend their knowledge of both architectural detailing and the nature of architectural ideas; (2) apply principles of order, hierarchy, sensibility to materials, construction techniques and processes and finishes to their own work; and (3) identify and gain a deeper understanding, of the design ideas (through resolution) of some of the most significant buildings of the twentieth century.

-- Typically this unit is assessed in the following ways: (1) presentation and (2) folio submission.
+- Indicative assessments in this unit are as follows: (1) presentation and (2) folio submission.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.